-Our Geolocation Project will help us better understand the life cycle of Golden-winged Warblers (GWWA) and Blue-winged Warblers (BWWA) and determine habitat requirements on breeding grounds, during migration, and on wintering areas.
-This project will allow us to determine exact migration routes and stopover habitat used along the way.
+Our Golden-winged Warbler Geolocation Project is helping us better understand the full life cycle of Golden-winged Warblers and Blue-winged Warblers in the Champlain Valley of Vermont.
+The project will determine habitat requirements on breeding grounds, during migration, and on wintering areas.
+This project will allow us to determine migration routes and stopover habitat used along the way to their wintering areas in Central and South America.

-Beginning in May of 2016, Audubon Vermont's conservation biologists Margaret Fowle and Mark LaBarr started the process of placing geolocators on a total of 40 Blue- and Golden-Winged Warblers.
+Beginning in May of 2016, Audubon Vermont's conservation biologists Margaret Fowle and Mark LaBarr started the process of placing geolocators on a total of 19 Golden-Winged Warblers and 18 Blue-winged Warblers.
 They had a short window of time to work with.
-Golden-winged Warblers stop their breeding-season singing by the end of June and do not respond to decoys and recorded calls used to lure the birds into the mist nets.
-These geolocators will be removed when the birds return in the spring of 2017 and data will then be downloaded.
+Golden-winged Warblers stop their breeding-season singing by the end of June and do not respond as frequently to the decoys and recorded calls used to catch them.

 Get a glimpse of Golden-winged Warbler geotagging by Audubon Vermont at The Nature Conservancy's Buckner Preserve in West Haven, Vermont.
 Thank you to The Nature Conservancy Vermont Chapter's Katie Getts for putting together this video.